ptanguy/LoRaWAN_securise/livrables/tuto/Sécurisation_GW.md

     git submodule => nous montre toutes les layers .git/modules/layers

-ok on finit par réussir ç tout télécharger à la main on relance la compilation
+On finit par tout télécharger à la main
+On peut relancer la compilation

     bitbake core-image-minimal

-on obtient une erreur :
+On obtient une erreur :

     "Layer selinux is not compatible with the core layer which only supports these series: thud (layer is compatible with zeus)"